 Prerequisite: BIOL 213L with a C or higher.
 Corequisite: BIOL 284 with a C or higher.
-Restricted to kinesiology majors only.

 This laboratory supplemental course accompanies the first part of the fundamentals of anatomy and physiology lecture sequence.
 The course focuses primarily on human musculoskeletal anatomy, as well as histology, neuroanatomy, and physiology exercises.
 Some specimen dissection may be required.
 Lab fees apply each term.